kibernick/pycontacts/README.md

 ## Improvements

 * Email address matching by prefix string.
+* Validation of user input.
+Might require introducing a `Field` class.
 * Move the `id` field alongside other attributes - for easier filtering.
 * Consider if worthwhile - switching to lists of dicts (instead of the current dicts of dicts) for storage.
 * Add a simple persistence layer that would allow JSON serialization.